Biological Filtration Without the Filter, in Fish Bowls

 Italians Cities Ban Fish Bowls.

 Many writers seem to think that very frequent water changes substitute for the filter in a fish bowl.
-In some cases, particularly when you put to many fish in the bowl or over feed, this maybe true.
-However, biological filtration can also maintain high water quality without the help of electric powered pumps if the number and size of the fish and their feeding are kept within reasonable limits.
+If you put too many fish in the bowl or over feed them, this maybe true.
+However, biological filtration can also maintain high water quality without the help of pumps powered by electricity if the number and size of the fish and their feeding are kept within reasonable limits.
+This can help not only save money, and avoid noise, it also reduces your carbon footprint, and is therefore good for the ecology.

-Bacteria grow in aquariums and fish bowls that change, ammonia to nitrites, and nitrites to nitrates.
-This is good because ammonia is toxic to fish, nitrites are less toxic than ammonia, and finally nitrates are less toxic than nitrites.
-Under gravel and other biological filters speed up this process, but it still occurs without their help.
+So, how can you do without a filter?
+Bacteria grow in aquariums and fish bowls that change ammonia to nitrites, and nitrites to nitrates.
+This is good because ammonia is toxic to fish.
+Nitrites are less toxic than ammonia but they are still toxic.
+Nitrates are even less toxic to fish, particularly fresh water fish.
+Under gravel and other biological filters speed up this process by giving the bacteria a surface to stick too, and oxygenated water.
+But the process of changing ammonia to nitrites, and nitrites to nitrates still occurs without any filter.
+It is simply part of nature, and fish do live in nature without artificial filtration.

+So how many fish can we keep in an aquarium?
 In Exotic Aquarium Fishes Innes suggests that Guppy size fish need a minimum of about three square inches of surface area, and Swordtails or large Platies need about eight square inches.
 Innes suggests these figures be doubled or tripled for best results.
-These suggestions are based on aquariums that have neither aeration or plants.
+These suggestions are based on aquariums that do not have aeration.
 So this may give us some clue of the number of fish that would overload the ability of the aquarium to process fish waste without a filter.

-I have over the last decade or so of fish keeping kept within the Innes limits.
+I have over the last decade or so of fish keeping kept within the limits set by Innes.
 I usually try to follow his suggestion of having three times the minimum.
 So I would have nine square inches of surface area for a guppy sized fish, twenty four inches for a large platy.
 Sometimes I do crowd my fish more than this, but it is has been rare.

 I have done quite well in keeping the fish alive under these conditions.
 Few fish have died and it is likely that none died because of bad water conditions.
 This suggests that the biological filtration is effective as long as one does not exceed the Innes' limits mentioned above.